José López Portillo: Domestic policy

 López Portillo was elected unopposed in 1976, though in any event the PRI was so entrenched that he was effectively assured of victory when Echeverría chose him as the PRI's candidate.
 To date, he is the last Mexican president to run unopposed.

 When he entered office, Mexico was in the midst of an economic crisis.
 He undertook an ambitious program to promote Mexico's economic development with revenues stemming from the discovery of new petroleum reserves in the states of Veracruz and Tabasco by Petróleos Mexicanos (Pemex), the country's publicly owned oil company.
 In 1980, Mexico joined Venezuela in the Pact of San José, a foreign aid project to sell oil at preferential rates to countries in Central America and the Caribbean.
 The economic confidence that he fostered led to a short-term boost in economic growth, but by the time he left office, the economy had deteriorated and gave way to a severe debt crisis and a sovereign default.

 One of his last acts as president, announced during his annual State of the Nation address on 1 September 1982, was to order the nationalization of the country's banking system.

 During his presidential term, his critics accused him of corruption and nepotism.

-An electoral reform conducted during his presidential term increased the number of members of the Chamber of Deputies to 400: 300 being elected single-seat constituencies by plurality vote (uninominals) and 100 being elected according to proportional representation (plurinominals).
+An electoral reform conducted during his presidential term increased the number of members of the Chamber of Deputies to 400: 300 being elected single-member districts by plurality voting (uninominales) and 100 being elected according to proportional representation (plurinominales).
 The reform furthermore opened the electoral process for small opposition parties.

+Lopez Portillo’s administration was regarded as more moderate than that of Echeverria’s, with one observer noting in 1978 how “The independent labor movement gained momentum during the final years of the President Luis Echeverria administration, generally considered to the left of the current government.”